Can Meditation Replace Sleep?

 If you are running out of time and need to compromise your sleep hours to focus on the other tasks, then you are opening the doors of physical and mental problems.
 Sleeping is not a waste of time; instead, it leads you to the path of everlasting healthiness.

 Meditation requires you to be fully conscious, whereas, in sleep, the body and mind remain in the unconscious state.
-Scientifically, sleep and meditation are inversely proportional.
+Scientifically, sleep, and meditation is inversely proportional.

-Your sleep intensity reduces when there is an increase in meditation practice.
-Beginners, who meditate one to three times a week for 5-10 minutes, may experience sleep promotion and relaxation benefits that are vital for smooth functioning of the body.
+Your sleep intensity reduces when there is an increase in meditation.
+Novice meditators, who meditate one to three times a week for 5-10 minutes, may experience sleep promotion and relaxation benefits that are vital for the smooth functioning of the body.
 As your Meditation practice increases, you may notice a decrease in your sleep period.
-Due to these benefits, meditation has also been known to help fight insomnia.
+Due to these benefits, meditation has also been known to help fight insomnia and help you to sleep better overall.

 So, Can Meditation Replace Sleep?